nom-land/elephant/README.md

 npm run start
 ```

-or use elephant-sdk in project
+or use elephant in project
 ```
-import {extract} from elephant-sdk
+import {extract} from @nomland/elephant

 await extract('https://test.com/example-page')
 ```